Advice on Talking to Your Doctor

 Perhaps the only thing more frustrating than experiencing a REDs related issue is trying to describe it to your doctor, or anyone else for that matter.

 Even if you know something’s not quite right, your regular practitioner probably doesn't have the time or resources to explore the underlying reasons why.
-Despite the fact that REDs is a worryingly common issue among an exercising population, athletes (i.e. anyone who trains regularly) still represent a small subset of society and many doctors won’t see patients like you very often.
+Despite the fact that REDs is a worryingly common issue among an exercising population, athletes (i.e. anyone who trains regularly) still represent a relatively small subset of society and many doctors won’t see patients with REDs very often.

 Females